hennebul/test/README.md

-This project to test using GitHub along with node.js, socket.io, and redis.
+This project is to test using GitHub along with node.js, socket.io, and redis.

 The application is similar to IRC.